Cave of Swimmers

-The Cave of Swimmers is a cave with ancient rock art in the mountainous Gilf Kebir plateau of the Libyan Desert section of the Sahara.
+The Cave of Swimmers is a rock shelter with ancient rock art in the mountainous Gilf Kebir plateau of the Libyan Desert section of the Sahara Desert.
 It is located in the New Valley Governorate of southwest Egypt, near the border with Libya.

-History
+Modern discovery

-The cave and rock art was discovered in October 1933 by the Hungarian explorer László Almásy.
+The rock shelter and rock art were discovered in October 1933 by the Hungarian explorer László Almásy.
 It contains Neolithic pictographs (rock painting images) and is named due to the depictions of people with their limbs bent as if they were swimming.
-The drawings include those of giraffe and hippopotamus.
-They are estimated to have been created as early as 10,000 years ago with the beginning of the African Humid Period, when the Sahara was significantly greener and wetter than it is today.
-The cause of the climate change 10,000 years ago was due to changes in summer solar insolation and vegetation and dust feedbacks.
+The drawings include those of a giraffe and a hippopotamus.
+They are estimated to have been created as early as 8000 BC with the beginning of the African Humid Period, when the Sahara was significantly greener and wetter than it is today.
+The climate change 5000 years ago was due to changes in summer solar insolation and vegetation and dust feedbacks.

-Almásy devoted a chapter to the cave in his 1934 book, The Unknown Sahara.
+Almásy devoted a chapter to the rock shelter in his 1934 book, The Unknown Sahara.
 In it he postulates that the swimming scenes are real depictions of life at the time of painting and that the artists had realistically drawn their surroundings and that there had been a climatic change from temperate to xeric desert since that time making it drier.
 This theory was so new at that time that his first editor added several footnotes, to make it clear that he did not share this opinion.
-In 2007, Eman Ghoneim discovered an ancient mega-lake (30,750 km²) buried beneath the sand of the Great Sahara in the Northern Darfur region, Sudan.
+In 2007, Eman Ghoneim discovered an ancient mega-lake (30,750 km²) buried beneath the sand of the Sahara Desert in the Northern Darfur region, Sudan.